fusate/vcPing/README.md

 dm will send the caller a direct message, ping will ping in a set channel in the server.

 an unsubscribe command for a targeted user, e.g. to allow a user to unsubscribe someone from following them.

+### other features

+- rate limiting
+- ignore AFK channels

+### back end

+A logging framework would be nice.